Philosophy (PHIL)

 This course focuses on how Lewis incarnated philosophical ideas in the imaginary worlds of the Chronicles of Narnia.
 From the creation to the end of Narnia, students will trace Lewis’s defense of the supernatural, objective moral values and the value of faith against materialist skepticism.

 This course will study basic concepts concerning in vitro fertilization, genetic testing and therapy, stem cell research, cloning, organ transplantation, end-of-life care, human subject research, and access to health care.
 Students will examine how contemporary philosophers address bioethical issues.
 They will be enabled to articulate their perspectives and make informed decisions compatible with the Christian faith.
 This course is particularly suited for those in medical, biology, pre-seminary, director of church ministries, teaching, and philosophy programs.
-Note: It is recommended that students take CCE 120, PHIL 201, or PHIL 250 before enrolling.
-PHIL 350 has been designated a 300-level course to indicate that it is best taken in the third year or higher.
+Note: It is recommended that students take CCE 1030, PHIL 2010, or PHIL 2500 before enrolling.

 This course is an in-depth exploration of the character of mind and of the relationship between the mind and the physical world.
 Students learn to evaluate the strengths and weaknesses of a variety of materialist, dualist, and neutral theories, and to see how they arise from and influence foundational worldviews.
 Pre-requisite: at least one other philosophy class or enrollment in the minor or major in psychology, or permission of instructor.